Help to pay rent

 The amount of Housing Benefit or Universal Credit you get depends on your earnings, other benefits you receive and the circumstances of any other adults or children who live with you.

 You will not get help to pay your rent if you have savings or capital over £16,000.
-Savings or capital between £6,000 and £16,000 will affect any help with rent.
-Capital includes property you own that is not the home you live in, and some one-off payments such as statutory redundancy.
+Savings or capital between £6,000 and £16,000 will affect any eligibility for help with rent.
+‘Capital’ includes property you own that is not the home you live in, as well as some one-off payments such as statutory redundancy.

 Help if you are renting from a social landlord

-Provided you have the correct number of rooms you are likely to have your rent paid in full if:
+Provided you have the correct number of rooms, you are likely to get your rent paid in full if:

 The help you get to pay rent may be reduced if you are working or have any other income.